Hong Kong reels in public broadcaster as media clampdown intensifies

 Last week, RTHK pulled programming from the British Broadcasting Corp., echoing a move by Beijing, which took the broadcaster off air following a critical report about human rights abuses against China’s Uighur minority.
 RTHK’s director of broadcasting, Leung Ka-wing, explained he was forced to follow Beijing’s lead, as “Hong Kong is part of China” and his media outlet is part of the government.

-Hong Kong’s mini-constitution enshrines freedom of the press, along with the territory’s wider autonomy until 2047 in all areas except defense and foreign affairs.
-But those pillars have come under strain, especially since June 2020 when China imposed a security law that curtailed freedom of expression.
+Hong Kong’s mini-constitution enshrines press freedom, along with the territory’s wider autonomy until 2047 except in defense and foreign affairs.
+But those guarantees have come under strain, especially since June when China imposed a security law that curtailed freedom of expression.
 Jimmy Lai, a publisher critical of the ruling Communist Party, is in jail awaiting charges under the security law and other matters.

 A government review of RTHK, released Friday, highlighted editorial deficiencies and a lack of “transparency and objectivity” in handling editorial complaints, among other criticisms.
 Leung, the 68-year-old director, will step down, the government said, and will be replaced by Patrick Li, the current Deputy Secretary for Home Affairs.
 Li, a career civil servant, has no media experience.